D1Dolan/D1Dolan/README.md

 ## Hi there 👋

+# Bio
+Just a little bit about myself.
+Currently, I am a senior at Washington & Lee University in Lexington, Virginia.

 <!--
 **D1Dolan/D1Dolan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.